Dr Jennifer Ralph James

 Jennifer’s international career has spanned both public and private sectors, leading on health-related initiatives with national reach including programmes for patient support and medical education, health and research policy, research funding programmes, and research investment decisions.
 She has held leadership roles managing the medical affairs for novel therapies in Ireland and Australia.
 Across a diverse patient treatment environment including immuno-oncology, rheumatology, and dermatology, Jennifer’s remit has been to retain patient safety, dignity and well-being at the centre of organisational decision-making.
 Prior to her career in the pharmaceutical industry, Jennifer was a Programme Manager at Science Foundation Ireland following post-doctoral research as an Endeavour Australia-Europe fellow in a leading translational rheumatology laboratory at Monash University, Melbourne.
 She is passionate about research ethics and integrity as the foundation on which healthcare improvements are developed from ‘bench to bedside’.

-Jennifer has a PhD from University College Dublin on the neuroendocrine basis of rheumatic disease and is completing a Higher Diploma in Psychotherapy Studies at The School of Psychotherapy at St Vincent’s University Hospital.
+Jennifer holds a BSc Honours in Biochemistry and PhD from University College Dublin on the neuroendocrine basis of rheumatic disease.
+Beyond the biomedical sciences, she has also completed a Higher Diploma in Psychotherapy Studies from The School of Psychotherapy at St Vincent’s University Hospital, Dublin.

 Aileen Sheehy is the Programme Manager for the National Office for Research Ethics Committees in Ireland.
 As a senior member of the National Office team, Aileen manages the processes and procedures that underpin the national system of research ethics review.